EshaanAgg/toy-shell-go/README.md

 - Basic commands like `echo`, `type`, `exit`
 - Parsing of the `PATH` environment variable to find exectuables to run
 - Navigation of the file system with `pwd` and `cd`, along with parsing of the `HOME` environment variable
+- Redirection of the standard output and error to files
+- Escaping of quotes, double quotes, and backslashes

 ## Working in Raw Mode